chaoss/metrics/README.md

 |[Watchers](activity-metrics/watchers.md)|Number of watchers (GitHub).|
 |YouTube Videos|Number of Youtube videos that mention or specifically deal with the project (e.g. tutorials).|

-# Additional Thoughts
-The following section are a collection of random thoughts that might be helpful in a future discussion.

-## Reasons why community health is assessed
+## Reasons to Assess Community Health

-This includes reasons why metrics are considered for other reasons This section collects notes on what possible goals might be.

   * Track Corporate Engagement (is an organization creating value, are organizational goals met, employee contributions)
   * Risk mitigation
-  * Identify open source projects that need support.
+  * Identify open source projects that need support
   * Identify single points of failure (and hopefully prevent them)
   * Assess value generated through community and engagement
   * Show that active community management bears desired results.
 (Measurable outcomes)
-  * Avoid in-take of an inactive project, because it makes it difficult to maintain and might carry unknown bugs and security issues.
+  * Avoid in-take of an inactive project because it is difficult to maintain and might carry unknown bugs and security issues.
   * Sustainability: "we define a sustainable project as one that exhibits software development and maintenance activity over the long run."
 (Chengalur-Smith, Sidorova, & Daniel, 2010, p.660)

-## Broad categories of indicators that we hear often
+## What We Hear Often

-These categories are meta-concepts that cannot be assessed with a single metric and the combination of metrics will be different depending on the context.
+These are focus areas that cannot be assessed with a single metric but with a combination of metrics.
+Many of these focus areas are discussed in the WGs.

+  * Project Maturity
+  * Project Viability
-  * Growth of community
+  * Growth of Community
-  * Momentum of community
+  * Momentum of Community
-  * Timeliness of maintainers
+  * Diversity of Community
-  * Diversity of community, contributions, and in code base
+  * Timeliness of Maintainers
-  * Distribution of code contributions (beyond project creator)
+  * Attentiveness of Maintainers
-  * Activity level - Responsiveness
+  * Activity Level - Responsiveness
-  * Viability (e.g. Bus Factor - individual contributors and clustered by employer)
-  * Maturity
-  * Ecosystem health (upstream, downstream, and related projects)
+  * Distribution of Code Contributions
   * Vanity metrics (might have use in other cases, e.g. stars)
+  * Ecosystem Health (upstream, downstream, and related projects)
-  * Aggregate project-tree health (combined health metrics of all linked dependencies)
+  * Aggregate Project-tree Health (combined health metrics of all linked dependencies)
-  * Attentiveness of maintainers to users.
-See [Mailing list](https://lists.linuxfoundation.org/pipermail/oss-health-metrics/2017-March/000007.html.md)

-## Context: Considerations when evaluating health
+## Contexts When Evaluating health

+  * Value Derivation
-  * Style of project
+  * Style of Project
+  * Project Comparison
+  * Maturity of Project
-  * Programming language
+  * Programming Language
-  * Maturity of project (Projects might seem inactive but rather have fulfilled their goal and community remains responsive to bug reports and security issues, just no new features)
-  * Quality of Ecosystem (metrics of related projects)
+  * Quality of Ecosystem
-  * Value driven metrics (not just activity)
-  * Development of metrics over time
-  * External users might not be a homogenous group - consider different metrics
-  * Compare similar projects (manually determine which projects to compare)
-  * Classifications (based on a set of metrics, which projects 'behave' similar)
-  * Interrelationships between categories of indicators (maturity might be high while activity low and response rate is up)
-  * Aggregate from repository, to project, to community, (to company)

-## Other classifications for indicators

-We have heard other classifications that we simply list here.

-Ideas for these classifications is to
-1. generate a uniform classification and through conversations merge the different classifications.
-2. create mappings of the indicators to the different classifications

-  * Community/Code/Risk
-  * Activity/Viability/Risk
+  * Community Composition

 ## References